fuego96/gw2mi/README.md

 Simply change the **win_user** name "john2" (as seen above) with your second Windows login account, change the **gw2_path** to where your second GW2 folder path is, and also change the **gw2_exe** from "gw2-64.exe" to "gw2.exe" if you prefer to run the 32bit GW2 client.

-**About handle.exe**
+**About handle.exe (which gw2mi.bat uses)**
-Handle.exe (which gw2mi.bat uses) will not be able to find the correct handle id for "AN-Mutex-Window-Guild Wars 2" if not given administrative rights.
-To fix this, simply right-click the gw2mi.bat desktop-shortcut and select **properties**.
+Handle.exe requires administrator privilege to properly detect "AN-Mutex-Window-Guild Wars 2" and get a handle id for it.
+Modify the desktop-shortcut settings by right-clicking and select **properties**.
 In the **Shortcut** tab, click the **Advanced** button and check-mark **"run as administrator"**.
 Click OK to save the shortcut settings.

 ###How To Run:
 * Launch the first GW2 as you normally do.